imrafaelmerino/avro-spec/readme.md

 ## Introduction

-`avro-spec` empowers you to create schemas and serializers/deserializers from [specs](https://github.com/imrafaelmerino/json-values#specs).
+`avro-spec` empowers you to create [Avro](https://avro.apache.org/) schemas and serializers/deserializers with the [specs](https://github.com/imrafaelmerino/json-values#specs) from json-values.
 Leveraging the simplicity, intuitiveness, and composability of creating specs allows you to efficiently define Avro schemas.
 The provided serializers/deserializers enable the transmission of immutable and persistent JSON from [json-values](https://github.com/imrafaelmerino/json-values) through the wire.